-- In a separate bowl, whisk together the eggs, olive oil, yogurt or coconut cream and vanilla.
+- In a separate bowl, whisk together the eggs, olive oil, orange zest, yogurt or coconut cream and vanilla.

 - Gently fold the wet mixture into the dry mixture with a spatula or wooden spoon until well combined, then add the cranberries and stir them in.

 - Divide the batter among the 10 baking cups - I used a ¼ cup measure to do this.
 The batter should almost reach the top of each well.

 - Bake for 5 minutes at 425, then reduce the oven temperature to 350 (but don’t remove the muffins from the oven) and bake for an additional 18-20 minutes, until the muffins are lightly golden brown on top and cooked through in the middle.

 - Allow the muffins to cool on a wire rack before serving.